Your guide to hyperpigmentation/ melasma treatment: the process, the patience and the results

 We need to identify the triggers.
 What is it that has caused the undesired dark spots or melasma in the first place?
 There are many possibilities: past or current medication, inflammation internal or external, hormonal changes over the years, an existing medical condition, your relationship with the sun and many more. treatment cannot be successful if the above is not addressed, changes made or managed.

 We need to treat the source.
-That means re-educating your skin cells to stop overproducing melanin.
-And how do we do that?
+That means repairing and re-educating your skin cells to stop overproducing melanin.

 One word to remember: inhibitors.
 These are key to managing and reducing hyperpigmentation.
 They work by interrupting the process that leads to excess melanin production caused by the triggers.